-- 1. Do not approach, feed, or disturb threatened or endangered species.
-Groups will be kept far enough away to avoid disturbing the birds (ideally 20+ feet).
-If the birds show any sign of agitation as a result of human presence, quietly and slowly retreat until the birds no longer appear disturbed. - 2.
-Observers and photographers are prohibited from using feed or call playback recordings on the Refuge to attract wildlife. - 3.
-The Refuge will monitor the effects of visitor activities on wildlife and reevaluate the program annually, with a larger discussion and revision of this document as needed. - 4.
+- 1. Do not approach, feed, or disturb waterbirds.
+Remain far enough away to avoid disturbing the birds (ideally 20+ feet).
+If the birds show any sign of agitation as a result of your presence, quietly and slowly retreat until the birds no longer appear disturbed. - 2.
+The Refuge will monitor the effects of visitor activities on wildlife and discuss and internally re-evaluate the program annually, with a larger discussion and revision of this document as needed. - 3.
 Hanalei NWR wetland units will continue to be mostly closed to public use.
-Information about visitation to the Refuge, including maps clearly depicting open areas and Refuge entry point(s), would be posted on signs, in kiosks, online, and at other appropriate locations, and would be available at the Kaua'i National Wildlife Refuge Complex office. - 5.
-For activities occurring on the wetland/lowland portion of the Refuge, photography and wildlife observation hike group size would be limited to 15 individuals_and would need to be guided by refuge personnel or refugeauthorized agents who are fully trained on the biology and behaviors of federally listed species and sensitive habitats, as well as safety. - 6.
-Photography and wildlife observation groups are prohibited from straying outside the areas depicted on the attached maps and beyond the closed area signs.
-Travel within Refuge is limited to designated roads, parking lots and trails. - 7.
-The Refuge would remain open to photography and wildlife observation activities during daylight hours only, unless pre-approved in writing by Refuge Manager in advance of a scheduled program. - 8.
+Information about visitation to the Refuge, including maps clearly depicting open areas and Refuge entry point(s), would be posted on signs, in kiosks, online, and at other appropriate locations, and would be available at the Kaua'i National Wildlife Refuge Complex office. - 4.
+Visitors are prohibited from straying outside the areas depicted on the attached maps and beyond the closed area signs.
+Travel within Refuge is limited to designated roads, parking lots and trails. - 5.
+The Refuge will work with the County of Kaua'i to add or maintain signage and other features for 'Ōhiki Road, potentially including the following: - a.
+Speed limit (15 mph) and/or speed bumps or other speed-limiting devices. - b.
+A sign noting that 'Ōhiki Rd is a dead-end road. - c.
+A sign advising drivers that the road is single lane and advising against stopping or parking along the road. - d.
+Enhanced trail head and parking signs at 'Ōkolehao trail. - e.
+Increased signage prohibiting parking along 'Ōhiki Rd. - 6.
+The Refuge would remain open to photography and wildlife observation activities during daylight hours only, unless pre-approved in writing by Refuge Manager in advance of a scheduled program. - 7.
 Visitors are prohibited from bringing dogs, cats, or other pets with them to the Refuge.
-An exception is a service animal, as defined under Title II and Title III of the American Disabilities Act (1990). - 9.
-Construction of new or maintaining existing structures on the Refuge is prohibited except with prior written approval of the Refuge Manager. - 10.
-Visitors are prohibited from collecting and removing any archaeological or historic artifacts, abiotic or biological specimens or samples, or mementos from the Refuge. - 11.
-Littering, dumping refuse, abandoning equipment or materials, or otherwise discarding any items on the Refuge is prohibited.
+An exception is a service animal, as defined under the American Disabilities Act (1990). - 8.
+Construction of new or maintaining existing structures on the Refuge is prohibited except with prior written approval of the Refuge Manager. - 9.
+Visitors are prohibited from collecting and removing any archaeological or historic artifacts, abiotic or biological specimens or samples, or mementos from the Refuge.

+- 10. Littering, dumping refuse, abandoning equipment or materials, or otherwise discarding any items on the Refuge is prohibited. - 11.
+The Viewpoint will allow food and drinks in designated areas, so long as all trash is cleaned up and packed out.